mahendersheri/SWTbahn/README.md

 pipeline instance is running, otherwise the tests might not be run correctly.

-**This project is the extension or updates of the existing project.**
+**This project is the extension or updates of the existing project Most of the work is done in ts2-client and ts2-server Go and Python.**